Trucking

 You’ll also need to have your EIN (Employer Identification Number) obtained through the IRS and, finally, pre-approval for liability and cargo insurance.
 If you skip on the preapproval and are denied insurance coverage later in the process, you’ll be unable to proceed with your application for MC authority.
 To avoid wasting your time and money, make sure you can be insured.

-Because this process can take up to sixty days to complete, make sure you have enough cash on hand to get yourself through the application period, plus another 45 - 60 days of cash on hand to cover operating costs after you’re up and running because it may take that long to receive payment from your first loads.
+Because this process can take up to 60 days to complete, make sure you have enough cash on hand to get yourself through the application period, plus another 45 - 60 days to cover operating costs after you’re up and running because it may take that long to receive payment from your first loads.

 The cost of establishing your business entity ranges from $50 to $500, depending on the state.
 Insurance typically ranges from $9,000 to $12,000 per year, depending on a variety of factors.